taoduo/GravityWaveResearch---ChannelCollector/readme.md

 # GW Research Scripts
+This repository is for all of my LIGO research.

-This is the scripts I use for coherence search in GW research for LIGO.
-For details about it, contact Duo Tao at taod@carleton.edu.
+LineSearch has the scripts I use for coherence search in GW research for LIGO.

+Tools has the GUI Software I write for the coherence tool.

+SR is the signal recycling project.